Scaling and Root Planing in Rockville, MD

 In addition to a follow-up appointment, patients with periodontitis come back more frequently than average patients, usually every 3 to 4 months.
 These additional cleaning visits, or recalls, are extremely important.
 It is much easier to prevent periodontitis and additional bone loss by regularly removing superficial plaque than it is to complete another round of scaling and root planing, which is what would be necessary if too much time goes by between appointments.

-Are you due for a cleaning?
+Are you due for a cleaning in Rockville?

 Has it been long time since you’ve had a cleaning?
 Do your gums bleed or ache?
 These may be signs that you need scaling and root planing.